About Marydith C. Miguel

 In closing, I wish to share a quote from a PICPA past president, who recently celebrated his centenary, Mr. Washington SyCip:

 “Leadership qualities must be backed by high ethical and moral standards, humility, fairness, and a willingness to learn and to change”

-I urge the incoming officers for FY2021-2022 to take this message to heart.
+I urge the incoming officers for FY21-22 to take this message to heart.
 It tells us that in order for us to be effective leaders, we must remain unfazed by disruption and instead, focus on learning, growing and transforming so that we can adapt to challenges and seize new opportunities as they arise.
-By being open to change, embracing progress and demonstrating resilience, we will be better able to serve and address the needs of our members.
+By being open to change, embracing progress and demonstrating resilience, we will be better able to serve and address the needs of or members.
 Above all, we must become servant-leaders who practice integrity, excellence and humility in everything we do.

 I trust that through our hard work and collaboration, we can further elevate the profession and uplift the lives of our members.

 Before I end, allow me to thank those who were with me in this journey . ..

 First I would like to thank my SGV Family who have been very supportive of all my PICPA activities .
 Would like to thank our CMP Wilson Tan, our former CMP, Itos Cruz and Vic Noel, and some of SGV’s leadership, my SGV Partners in Market Group 2, other SGV partner friends and my managers, whom I refer to as my warriors, for their presence this afternoon. .